 When looking for a more hydrating moisturizer, look for something that is anti-aging since that will always have ingredients focused on dry skin since skin loses its hydration as we age.
-Yay, fun!

-I use this Beautycounter Countertime Supreme Cream at night and the Soft Cream during the day.
+I use the Beautycounter Countertime Supreme Cream at night and the Soft Cream during the day.
 On days that I feel EXTRA dry, I also use the Supreme Cream in the AM.
 (Side note: their Countermatch line is also great if you have some dryness, but not extreme dryness.
 And it’s a lower price point.)

 2. Add in a face oil